-This season Marco Goecke (1972, Wuppertal) joins NDT as an associate choreographer.
+In season 2013/2014 Marco Goecke (Wuppertal, 1972) joined NDT as an associate choreographer.
 Before, he created the pieces Nichts (2008) en Garbo Laughs (2012) for NDT 1, of which the latter was nominated for the Dutch dance prize Zwaan 2012.
 He received the Nijinsky Award 2006 as emerging choreographer.
-In 2013-2014 he creates new work for NDT 1 in Programme III (premiere 29 January) and NDT 2 revives his Nichts in Programme A (premiere 31 October).
+Recently he created the new work Hello Earth for NDT 1 in Programme III (premiere 29 January, 2014) and NDT 2 revived Nichts in Programme A (premiere 31 October, 2013).
 Goeckes work is performed by dance companies worldwide.

 Goecke made his first choreography Loch with Theater Hagen, which was also performed during the International Choreography Concours Hannover.
 In 2001 he created his first work for the Stuttgart Ballet, Chicks.
 Since then he created several choreographies for this company, such as recently Black Breath and the full-evening ballet Dancer in the Dark (2012).

 In 2002 Goecke was invited by the Choreographic Institute New York to create new work for the Diamond Project and the New York City Ballet.
 That piece, Mopey, has since then been performed at the Jacob's Pillow Festival, the Venice Biennale, the Pina Bausch Festival in Wuppertal and by the Pacific Northwest Ballet in Seattle.

 Goecke has also worked in opera, creating a solo for Die verkaufte Braut for the Stuttgart Opera in 2003.
 That same year he entered the Prix Dom Perignon choreographic competition in Hamburg, where he was awarded first prize for Blushing.
 The ballet entered the repertory of Stuttgart, Hamburg Ballet and Scapino.